Home Amps/DACS iFi Go Link Review – Good Value Or Hard Pass?

 Remember: YOU’RE NOT YOU WHEN YOU’RE HUNGRY.

-I also tried my Sennheiser HD600 and it’s also excellent.
+I also tried my Sennheiser HD600 and it’s excellent.
 I don’t have to go over 50/100 with either of these headphones, and you shouldn’t either.

 In fact, right now I’m only at 34/100 with the HD600 and it’s comfortably loud but not outlandish.
 So get hyped.